r-lib/pak/README.md

 * Package cache (all downloaded and locally built packages are cached).

-* Lazy downloads, only download if needed.
+* Lazy downloads, only download metadata and package files if needed.

 ### Safety features